Pre-Upgrade Tasks

 Warning

-Do not upgrade packages before upgrading pfSense® software.
+When the firewall is configured to pull packages from a release newer than the one current running, Do not upgrade packages before upgrading pfSense® software.
 Either remove all packages or leave the packages alone before running the update.

 The safest practice is to remove all packages before upgrading to a new release.
 The upgrade process will handle packages automatically, but packages are frequently a source of problems.
 To ensure a smooth upgrade, note the installed packages, remove them, perform the upgrade, and then reinstall when the upgrade is complete.